Big Red Book

 Michael BENTINE (1922-1996)

-THIS IS YOUR LIFE - Michael Bentine, comedian, actor and writer, was surprised by Eamonn Andrews at the BBC Television Theatre.
+THIS IS YOUR LIFE - Michael Bentine, comedian, actor and writer, was surprised by Eamonn Andrews at the BBC Television Theatre, having been led to believe he was there to film a trailer for his forthcoming television programme.

 Michael, who was born in Watford and educated at Eton College, began his acting career in 1940, before being called up for service in the RAF.
 After the war, he worked at London's Windmill Theatre, where he met Harry Secombe, with whom he co-founded the BBC radio comedy programme The Goon Show along with Spike Milligan and Peter Sellers.